What MCP is

 - Flag transactions that look unusual given your typical patterns

-- Identify uncategorized transactions and suggest categories based on your existing data
+- Identify uncategorized transactions and suggest categories based on your existing data and the agent’s own context (inbox, calendar, household history)

 - Answer questions like “how much did we spend on groceries last quarter?”